School of Trades and Technology Menu

 - System design

 Students will be introduced to the theory and practical (hands-on) sides of the industry.
-The course includes a community-based renewable energy project that is required for course completion.

-All students will earn a Certificate of Completion from TRU, and qualified Electrical Red Seal students will be eligible to register for the CSA NOC 7241 Solar Installer exam, earning a nationally recognized certification.
+Upon completion, all students will earn a Certificate of Completion from TRU, and qualified Electrical Red Seal students will be eligible to register for the CSA NOC 7241 Solar Installer exam, earning a nationally recognized certification.

 Students taking this program will have a leading advantage in the growing renewable energy sector of the electrical industry.
 Canada’s RE industry is growing at exponential rates, exceeding 16% of Canada’s total energy supply, and over 60% of electricity generated, according to Natural Resources Canada.